yashsaraswat2004/BeyondChats-Assignment/README.md

 ## ✨ Overview

-Welcome to my submission for the Beyond Chats AI Copilot assignment!
+Welcome to my submission for the Beyond Chats assignment!
 This project is a pixel-perfect, highly responsive, and interactive clone of the demo UI, built with **React + TypeScript** and **Material UI**.
 It demonstrates not just technical skill, but also a focus on user experience, accessibility, and modern design trends.